L&S Academic Planning: New Majors, Certificates, and Formally Transcripted Options

 - New certificate program, including Graduate Capstone and Post-Baccalaureate Programs (UAPC)

 Timeline for Approval Several factors influence the time required for new programs to be approved and implemented.
-Faculty planning programs should understand that under no circumstances will any credential be awarded retroactively, nor
+Faculty planning new programs should understand that under no circumstances will any credential be awarded retroactively, nor

 may students be admitted to programs that do not yet exist.

 Consultation.
 Review at all governance levels focuses on service to students, procedures for ensuring that student learning outcomes are articulated and effectively assessed, and - beyond academic matters - cost implications for offering the program.
 As noted above, in keeping with UW-Madison's consultative governance process, L&S shares widely proposals that may have implications for units other than the proposing department, or that affect units outside the college.
 The process of consultation can be a time consuming, and may take several weeks.
 To the extent that it is possible to do so, faculty preparing proposals should anticipate this step and consult peers and partners across campus during planning to ensure that consultation beyond the department or program goes smoothly.
 Collegial consultation during the planning process is extremely useful.

 Program Review.
 Since the regular review of academic programs provides important context for and evidence of a unit's capacity to administer programs and serve students well, UAPC policy holds that requests to create new academic programs or to change existing academic programs or structures will only be considered if the sponsoring unit is current with respect to academic program review.
 Requests to create new programs will be delayed if a sponsoring unit has not completed a review within the ten years prior to submitting a request for change.
 (See section J of the UW-Madison Program Review Guidelines.)